johannes4998/OCR_aoe2/README.md

 ## Steps

 ### (0 Using a Game Mod to make numbers)
 Unfortunatly, I couldnt do it with the standard ressource panel.
 The numbers are very small and the background can distract the ocr by a lot.
 Thats why I created a small mod which increases the font size and replaces distracting parts of the ressource panel with black background.
+Get the mod here https://www.ageofempires.com/mods/details/16655

 ### 1 Taking the video and enhance it
 I use ffmpeg to film the ressource panel and timer.
 The video needs some enhancement to make it better readable for the tesseract.
 Thats why I gray scale it, then negate it to have black letters and double the size.